-23 AMAZING Michigan Christmas Parades 2022: Holiday Parades and Christmas Fun
+22 Best Michigan Christmas Parades: Holiday Parades and Christmas Fun (MAP)

-Nothing can get you into the holiday spirit like a Michigan Christmas parade: there’s a certain magic in the procession and a captivation of the imagination as colorfully decorated floats go by.
+Nothing will put you into the holiday spirit like a Michigan Christmas parade: there’s a certain magic in the procession and a captivation of the imagination as colorfully decorated floats go by.
+Watching the kids’ (or grandkids’) eyes light up when they see Santa; feeling the warmth of the holidays spirit (no matter the temperature) is a memory-making experience.

-From Michigan’s Upper Peninsula to the far corners of southeast Michigan and everything in between, we’ve rounded up the 18 BEST Christmas and holiday parades in Michigan.
+I listed the parades by region and chronological order to help make your planning easier – happy holidays!
+From Michigan’s Upper Peninsula to the far corners of southeast Michigan and everything in between, we’ve rounded up the 22 BEST Christmas and holiday parades in Michigan.

 Maple Hill Holiday Parade Kalamazoo